shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

-**LED Assembly/ Soldering**
+**Adding the LEDs to the IDOC system**

 After soldering the LEDs to MCPCB aluminum base.
 The assembly is mounted directly to the heatsink using [double-sided thermal tape](https://www.luxeonstar.com/pre-cut-thermal-tape-for-10mm-square-bases-10pcs) without the need for screws or fasteners.

  **For stuffing the LEDs on the top of the heatsink:**

 1. You might want to clean the surface of the heatsink from any remaining residue or dust with some ethanol and air pressure (e.g., dust off  RS , [169-9912](https://benl.rs-online.com/web/p/air-dusters/1699912/) or Conrad, [827802](https://www.conrad.be/nl/search.html?search=827802)).
-2. Remove the film from one side of the thermal tape to exposethe adhesive part of this side
+2. Remove the film from one side of the thermal tape to expose the adhesive part of this side.
-3. With a forceps, place the thermal tape on the square window and press it down a little to make sure it sticks to the heatsink.
+3. With forceps, place the thermal tape on the square window and press it down a little to make sure it sticks to the heatsink.
 4. When you have placed every thermal tape, you can unscrew and remove the LED-stuffing guide.
-5. Mark each square as zigzag for blue LED (e.g., B) and red LEDs (e.g., R) to ensure that the LED boards attached to the correct arrangement.
+5. Mark each square as zigzag for blue LED (e.g., B) and red LEDs (e.g., R) to ensure that the LED boards are attached in the correct arrangement.
 6. Remove the remaining top film from the thermal tape for red color LEDs.
-7. Move the LED boards onto the top of the thermal tape andstuff LEDs as you see in the figure below to provide a space for wiringconnections.
+7. Place the LED boards onto the thermal tape with the orienation you see in the figure below.
+The orientation is important for optimizing space for wiring connections.
-8. Using the 3D-designed part, apply even pressure for at least 30 seconds to each single square LED assemblies, to fasten the assembly to the heatsink/thermal tape.
+8. Using the 3D-designed part (XX), apply even pressure to each single square LED assembly for at least 30 seconds, to fasten the assembly to the heatsink/thermal tape.
 Due to the small area of our LED array on the heat sink we could not use the free [assembly press tool](https://www.luxeonstar.com/assembly-press-single-z-leds) provided with the thermal tape  instead we designed, and 3D printed another assembly press tool to ensure an optimal thermal interface is created.
 9. Repeat steps 6,7 and 8 for the blue color LEDs